Eternum101/sign-up-form/README.md

 - [Features](#features)

 ## About The Project
-A Modern Illustration of a Sign Up Form using HTML, CSS &amp; JavaScript.
+A Modern Illustration of a Sign Up Form.

 ## Screenshots